 There are many parenting styles and more than one parenting philosophy out there.
 With so much advice, it can be hard to know what is best.
-Attachment parenting is one such type of parenting style that you have probably heard mentioned and likely know a little about already.
-There are some common misconceptions about attachment parenting and what it entails for forming secure relationships with children, and how it affects child development.
-Read this post for an overview to explain more about this style of being a primary caregiver, parenting tips, and how many parents are finding support through online counseling.
+Attachment parenting is one such type of parenting style that you have probably heard mentioned and likely already know a little about.
+There are some common misconceptions about practicing attachment parenting, what it entails for forming secure relationships with children, and how it affects child development.
+Read this post for an overview of attachment parenting, and learn more about this style of being a primary caregiver, parenting tips, and how many parents are finding support through online counseling.